mike-cha-kr/UIKit-iOS-Swift/README.md

 - **SendBirdUIKit-Sample** is a chat app which contains custom sample code for various key features written in `Swift`.

-### Sendbird UIKIT for iOS doc
+### More about Sendbird UIKIT for iOS

 Find out more about Sendbird UIKit for iOS at [UIKit for iOS doc](https://docs.sendbird.com/ios/ui_kit_getting_started).
+If you need any help in resolving any issues or have questions, visit [our community](https://community.sendbird.com).

 <br />

 ## Before getting started

 This section shows you the prerequisites you need for testing Sendbird UIKit for iOS sample app.

 ### Requirements